 - Following the Great Recession, 2.3 million fewer babies were born in the US

-- Since mid-March, 30 million Americans have filed for unemployment
+- Since mid-March, over 40 million Americans have filed for unemployment

 - More than 50 million children are shut-out of school